swcarpentry/DEPRECATED-boot-camps/python/best_practice/dont_repeat_yourself.md

 #### Linux
 Click with the right mouse button over the window and then "Paste".

-The code should paste and execute in iPython.
+The code should paste and execute in IPython.

-In general, for multi-line pasting, you should use the `%cpaste` feature of iPython.
+In general, for multi-line pasting, you should use the `%cpaste` feature of IPython.

 # Python Modules